 View the Program Video Here!

 Join us this winter session for a guided discovery of London’s artistic and cultural world led by award-winning UB professor and Program Director, Maria S. Horne, and Associate Program Director, Chelsea L. Horne.
 This intensive and unique course integrates the study of culture and performance with focused research on its relationship with architecture, fine arts, history, music, ceremonies, urban design, and the contemporary landscape.
-Students will earn 3 credits that fulfill either a UB Curriculum Global Pathway or SUNY General Education requirement for Arts.
+Students will earn 3 credits that can be used towards fulfilling either a UB Curriculum Global Pathway or SUNY General Education requirement for Arts.

 Academically, the city of London will be our classroom!
 Learning and teaching takes place on-site at some of the world's most fascinating historic, cultural, and performing arts venues in London, (e.g. Tower of London, The Globe, British Museum, and much more).
 Daily itineraries take us on comprehensive day-long explorations of London's past, present, and future.
 Our walking tours and guided journeys through London allow the students to become knowledgeable and familiar with the city, experts in their own right.
 Program participants also take on their own independent London artistic and cultural research project by working in small groups in which they will conduct field research on a topic of their selection, while interacting with local counterparts and digitally documenting their discoveries.

 Learning how to appreciate performance and culture expands our understanding of ourselves and of the people of different cultures, and in turn, of humankind in a global sense.
 To cultivate performance appreciation, students attend an exciting line-up of performances exhibiting a wide range of mediums, genres, and styles (e.g. National Theatre, Royal Shakespeare Company, Royal Opera House, West End musicals and theatre, and much more).
 To further enrich cultural appreciation, the program includes two to three strategically chosen day trips, which may include: Hampton Court, Henry VIII's palace; Stratford-Upon Avon, William Shakespeare's birthplace; Oxford, "the city of dreaming spires"; and Harry Potter Studios to learn about this cultural phenomenon as well as the technology and artistry behind eight films.
 Wingardium Leviosa!